System-null/fireseed-trilogy/README.md

   - Lists all locally known capsules from the Fireseed Manifest.
   - Supports filtering by encryption mode (plain/encrypted), status (draft/final/archived), and primary language.
   - Allows updating per-capsule status (e.g. mark as "final" or "archived") and marking whether it has been backed up on multiple media.
+  - Provides a **doc-only Arweave DIY path** for advanced, self-hosted uploads (no keys or uploads handled by this project).

 - **Creation wizard (/capsule/create):**
   - Still provides one-click capsule generation with optional AES-256-GCM encryption (password-based, local-only).